 In its June 28 Bilski v.
-Kappos ruling, the U.S. Supreme Court seriously mutilated but did not kill the business method patent zombie that has stalked the software and
+Kappos ruling, the U.S. Supreme Court seriously mutilated but did not kill the business method patent zombie that has stalked the software and Internet worlds for more than a decade.
+All nine justices agreed that Bernard Bilski's method of hedging weather-related risk in energy trading was unpatentable, but they were unable to reach a broad consensus on why.
+However, the court's opinion does provide some guidance, as do the other opinions.

 The justices unanimously agreed that the patent application failed the smell test because it taught an abstract idea.
 Generally speaking, patents protect the application of an idea (assuming it is new, useful and nonobvious), but not an abstract idea or principle, law or phenomenon of nature, or mental process.
 Otherwise, a patent holder could preempt use of a mathematical formula or a simple software algorithm.